stleary/JSON-Java-unit-test/README.md

 # JSON-Java-unit-test

-# This project is no longer the source of truth for JSON-Java unit tests and it not accepting pull requests.
+# This project is no longer accepting pull requests.
+It is not the source of truth for JSON-Java unit tests.
 The unit tests have been ported to [https://github.com/stleary/JSON-java](https://github.com/stleary/JSON-java) so that code and tests reside together.
-If this move works out, then future unit test changes will be performed there.
+Please submit all pull requests to the new location.

 Unit tests to validate the JSON-Java GitHub project code<br>